 The College of Charleston Center for Creative Retirement (CCR) is made up of a diverse group of seniors – some retired, some about to retire – for whom education is a lifelong learning adventure to be shared with enthusiastic and often new friends.
-It’s a self-governing group which depends upon active involvement of its members for program ideas and financial support.
+Most of our members have come to Charleston from other states and other countries.
+We are a self-governing group which depends upon active involvement of its members for program ideas and financial support.

 Many of our lecturers are professors at The College of Charleston, The Citadel and the University of South Carolina.
-We try to mix it up – – inviting local reporters to share their insights with us, local and government officials to keep us up to date and all sorts of experts from almost every field imaginable.
+We try to mix it up – – inviting local reporters to share their insights with us, local and government officials to keep us up to date, local artists and authors, and all sorts of experts from almost every field imaginable.